aria2/aria2/doc/manual-src/en/aria2c.rst

   Rename file name if the same file already exists.
   This option works only in HTTP(S)/FTP download.
-  The new file name has a dot and a number(1..9999) appended.
+  The new file name has a dot and a number(1..9999) appended after the name, but before the file extension, if any.
   Default: ``true``

 .. option:: --auto-save-interval=<SEC>